poohlt/inter-tab/README.md

 ###Constructor
 #### Manager():
   Constructor for the inter-tab manager.
+Each instance should be associated with an active tab.
+The manger instance will automatically destroy itself when the tab where it was created is closed.
 ```js
 var tab = Manager();
 ```

 ### Properties
 ##### id:
-An `id` is associated with a specific instance of the tab manager to identify each tab. `id` is randomly generated when a Manager instance is constructed.
+An `id`, a `float` between 0 and 1, is associated with a specific instance of the tab manager to identify each tab. `id` is randomly generated when a manager instance is constructed.

 ### Methods